Biological Causes of Anxiety: Root Causes of Anxiety Part 2

 Gut Health

-We do refer to our guts as our “second brain” after all.
+We do refer to our guts as our "second brain," after all.

-Neurotransmitters are also present in our guts.
+Neurotransmitters are also present in your gut.

 In fact, 95% of the body’s serotonin is found in the bowels.

-If you’ve visited any health websites in the past few years you’ve probably seen a lot of discussion around gut health.
+If you've visited any health websites in the past few years, you've probably seen a lot of discussion around gut health.

-Research has now linked a poor gut microbiome (the healthy/unhealthy bacteria, viruses and fungi that live in our guts) with autoimmune diseases, mental health disorders, skin conditions and many other issues.
+Research has now linked a poor gut microbiome (the healthy/unhealthy bacteria, viruses, and fungi that live in our guts) with autoimmune diseases, mental health disorders, skin conditions, and many other issues.

-We shouldn’t ignore this important link between the gut and mental health.
 A healthy gut is vital to an overall healthy mind and body.

 Hormonal Imbalances